 Many ABA techniques include the use of a reinforcer, but for the technique to be effective you need to choose an effective one.
 A powerful reinforcer will:

 - Only be provided for the desired behavior

 - Be given immediately after the desired behavior is performed

-- Be something your child hasn’t received too often in the past
+- Be something your learner hasn’t received too often in the past

 What is reinforcing or motivating to one person, may not be for someone else.
 Also, what is reinforcing for someone at one time may not be at another.
-Each child is unique and they change over time.
-To choose an effective reinforcer for an ABA strategy you need to consider the unique preferences for your child, and adapt over time.
+Each learner is unique and they change over time.
+To choose an effective reinforcer for an ABA strategy you need to consider the unique preferences for your learner, and adapt over time.

 Also, be flexible and be prepared with a second reinforcer in case the one you’ve selected is suddenly not the best choice.
 If Mikayla loves M&Ms you might consider using M&Ms to reinforce certain behaviors.
 However, if the behavior you’re trying to reinforce happens immediately after she’s had a bowl of ice cream, the M&Ms might be less effective.

 Primary vs Secondary Reinforcers

 Before we jump into choosing an effective reinforcers, it’s important to understand the types of reinforces that exist naturally.
 There are two types, primary and secondary.